kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 remotely, not only Deterministic Networks (DetNet) are needed but an interface between the application endpoints to the devices over a DetNet infrastructure is also required.
-This document describes an interface to deterministic networks from the view of end-points to support process control and operations.
+This document describes an interface to deterministic networks from the view of endpoints to support process control and operations.

 --- middle

 # Introduction {#intro}

-{::comment}
-Traditional industrial networks are designed to support process automation within a production plant or a manufacturing floor.
-Therefore, the network infrastructure played an important but not a critical role.
-Now, as remote equipment control and monitoring are more common, network technologies such as Time-sensitive networks (TSN) {{TSN}}, and Deterministic Networks (DetNet)
-{{DETNET}} in particular, are gaining relevance.
-{:/comment}

-Process automation systems involve operating a piece of equipment (such as actuating and/or sensing field-devices).
-The communication between the controllers and field-devices exhibits a well-defined set of behaviors and has specific characteristics: the delivery of a control-command to a machine must be executed within the time-frame specified by a controller or by an application to provide reliable and secure operation.
+Process automation systems involve operating a piece of equipment (such as actuating and/or sensing field devices).
+The communication between the controllers and field devices exhibits a well-defined set of behaviors and has specific characteristics: the delivery of a control-command to a machine must be executed within the time frame specified by a controller or by an application to provide reliable and secure operation.
 A low or zero tolerance to latency and packet losses (among other things) is implied.

-The endpoints (controllers and field-devices) embody machine-to-machine communications to facilitate both remote and local process automation.
+The endpoints (controllers and field devices) embody machine-to-machine communications to facilitate both remote and local process automation.
 In this document, networks that support all the characteristics of remote process automation are referred to as Operation and Control Networks (OCNs) for